How can PastView be used?

 - Safeguarding Military Archives for Future Generationsby Paul Marks on 16 September 2025 at 9:00 am

-Are You Attending AMOT Annual Conference 2025?
-We’re looking forward to attending the AMOT Annual Conference 2025, which focuses on The Power of Connection: Reimagining Audiences.
-The event will explore how Army museums can strengthen relationships with communities, stakeholders, and partners to ensure future impact and resilience.
-With speakers from the Army Heritage Branch, Arts Council England, and museums across the network, it promises to be an inspiring day.
-Our COO, Casper, and Account Manager, John, will be there too - so if you’d like to grab a coffee and have a chat about digitisation, don’t hesitate to reach out.
 Helping Military Collections Thrive in the Digital Age Over the years, we’ve been fortunate to work with a wide range of military museums and organisations, helping them preserve, digitise, and share their collections.
-Attending the AMOT Conference is always a great reminder of the incredible stories held within regimental and corps archives, and the role technology plays in ensuring they remain accessible for future generations.
+There's no question that there are incredible stories held within regimental and corps archives, and that technology plays an increasingly important role in ensuring these are preserved and accessible for future generations.
 The impact of this work is best seen through the projects we’ve completed with our clients.
 Take the Royal Military Academy Sandhurst, for instance.

 - SAA Conference 2025 | Anaheim, Californiaby Paul Marks on 2 September 2025 at 11:12 am